souravsaha/Dictionary/README.md

 # Dictionary App

-Simple implemetation of Dictionary app.
+Simple implementation of Dictionary app.
 Front end - ReactJS
-Back end  - REST apis created using Node
+Back end  - REST apis created using NodeJS
-- Covers all the simple concepts of React
+- Covers all the simple concepts and some key designs of React.

 # TODO